 For my generation, the war that had just ended before we were born affected most lives in one way or another.
 Sixteen million people served in the armed forces of the United States in World War II; about half a million survive, with 362 on average dying daily.

 So today, I’m supporting Richard Overton’s GoFundMe account.
+[While the link exists, and you can see that over $454k were donated, you can’t donate now, of course.]
 It wasn’t my intention when I started today’s piece, but it seems appropriate.
 He was born the same year as my father, you see, and today makes me cry a bit.
 I’ll help out Andy Fancher too, of course.
 Perhaps you can donate to one of these as well.
 I won’t close wishing this day happy, as this Navy SEAL admonishes me not to do.
 People said much the same a couple of years ago.
 So, remember.
 Act.
 Be quiet for a minute.
 And hope for peace.
+[These links still work, too.
+There are still lessons and history to learn.]